Pete Broadbent

 Peter Alan Broadbent (born 31 July 1952), known as Pete Broadbent, is an English Anglican bishop.
 He served as the Bishop of Willesden, an area bishop in the Church of England Diocese of London for twenty years, 2001–2021.
-During the vacancy in the diocesan see from 2017–2018, he served as Acting Bishop of London.
+During the vacancy in the diocesan see from 2017 to 2018, he served as Acting Bishop of London.

-Education
+Early life and education

-Broadbent was educated at Merchant Taylors' School, Northwood, Middlesex.
+Broadbent was born on 31 July 1952.
+He was educated at Merchant Taylors' School, Northwood, Middlesex.
 He was 15 years of age when he became a committed Christian through the Crusaders youth organisation.
 He studied English at Jesus College, Cambridge, and then studied theology at St John's College, Nottingham, before being ordained.

-Career
+Ordained ministry

 He was ordained a deacon at Michaelmas (25 September) 1977 and a priest the next Michaelmas (24 September 1978), both times by John Habgood, Bishop of Durham, at Durham Cathedral.
 Broadbent's first curacy was at St Nicholas' Church, Durham when George Carey, who later became the Archbishop of Canterbury, was its vicar.
 Broadbent moved to the Diocese of London in 1980 to be curate of Emmanuel Church, Holloway and the Chaplain for Mission to Jim Thompson, Bishop of Stepney.

 In 1983 he was appointed chaplain to the Polytechnic of North London, also serving as curate of St Mary's Islington.
 In 1989 he moved to the Willesden area, becoming Vicar of Trinity St Michael, Harrow and also became the Area Dean of Harrow in 1994 and the Archdeacon of Northolt in 1995.

 Broadbent has served on the General Synod of the Church of England for over 15 years and was a member of its standing committee.
 From 1999 to 2000 he chaired the business committee of the synod and played a role in the foundation of the Archbishops' Council.
 He is active in Spring Harvest, Europe's largest annual Christian conference.